Is tea good for you? Well, that depends. Follow our tips, and there should be no trouble brewing!

 Is tea good for you, then?
 If you want your health to be helped, not harmed, by your tea drinking habit, then it’s essential to ensure you use an organic tea, and if you like yours flavoured, try an organic blend that uses only natural flavouring.

 Make your cuppa with a ‘tea egg‘, strainer teapot, or manual strainer that fits over the top of a mug.
 It’s easy, and in many cases, it’s actually ultimately cheaper to buy good quality leaves that you can use for quite a few cups than disposable tea bags designed for single use.

 Health guru David Wolfe suggests trying these new habits:

-- Switch to white tea.
+- Switch to white leaves.
 It has the least amount of fluoride because it’s made from young leaves.

 - Buy organic!
-Choose a non-GMO certified brand of tea.
+Choose a non-GMO certified brand.

-- Most restaurants use tea brands that are known to be full of pesticides, so be careful about ordering tea while out and about
+- Most restaurants use brands that are known to be full of pesticides, so be careful about ordering a cuppa while out and about

 Some brands to try

 If the label says ‘organic’, it means that no bleach should be used in the tea bag, and no pesticides on the tea.
-For environmental reasons, we still think it’s best to use a tea strainer/egg (they cost next to nothing!) or a cup strainer, or even a proper loose tea pot like this – looks lovely, too!
+We recommend the following brands:

 - Clipper organic rooibos